ioccc-src/mkiocccentry/FAQ.md

 be in a certain form and the `mkiocccentry` tool does that.

-## Do I have to use mkiocccentry to package my entry?
+## 4. <a name="mkiocccentry-requirements">Do I have to use mkiocccentry to package my entry?</a>

 Technically you do not have to use the `mkiocccentry` tool; however, you run the risk of having your entry rejected if what you upload to the submit server is malformed.
 Moreover, the contents of the XZ compressed tarball (in v7 format) that you upload to the submit server must be in proper form or your entry could be rejected.
+The mkiocccentry tool also creates two JSON files that are required.
 Therefore we highly recommend that you use the `mkiocccentry` tools.

 If you simply must package your entry yourself then we strongly recommend that you use the `txzchk` tool to verify that the tarball you plan to upload to the submit server is OK.
 We also strongly recommend that use the `chkentry` tool to inspect the directory that you used to form the tarball to verify that the contents under that directory are also OK.
+In particular, that tool tests that the JSON files are correct.

-## Do I need to install this code to use it?
+## 5. <a name="installing">Do I need to install this code to use it?</a>

 No, installing the code in this repo is not necessary to use it.
 These tools were designed to be used from the top level directory of the source, or after installing, whichever you prefer.